 Symptoms: severe arterial hypotension, tachycardia, collapse, cyanosis, methemoglobinemia.

-Treatment: in case of collapse, the patient should take a horizontal position with legs raised up.
-With methemoglobinemia, intravenous administration of methylene blue is indicated (an average of 0.1-0.15 ml of a 1% solution per 1 kg of body weight).
-In severe cases, plasma substitutes, sympathomimetics, oxygen are prescribed.
+Treatment: in case of collapse, the patient should take a horizontal position with his legs raised up.
+For methemoglobinemia, intravenous administration of methylene blue is indicated (on average 0.1-0.15 ml of 1% solution per 1 kg of body weight).
+In severe cases, plasma substitutes, sympathomimetics, and oxygen are prescribed.

 Precautions and application features